 JSON/XML representation for the created task.

-Created tasks, organized to hierarchy according to input data.
-Note: no more than 1000 task can be imported with one call.
 For JSON, returns a javascript array of tasks.
-For XML, returns a structure like below: <tasks>
+For XML, returns a structure like below:

 <task1>